jortal/PlayResponsiveKamanu/README.md

 Usage
 -----

-Use the navbar to view different types of canoes.
+Resize the window to see the responsive design at work.

 Credits
 -------